Network-Sec/privATM/README.md

 ```

 ## Env Pathes
-Of course, there are more ways to do this, however this is probably the quickest and easiest.
+Of course, there are more ways to do this, but if you're lucky enough, this is probably the quickest and easiest.

 ```
 Your selection: 2